Mullet MadJack: Best Builds and Loadouts for Fast Runs

 Advertisement

-The easiest way to judge any weapon or upgrade is to stop asking, “Is this safe?” and start asking, “Does this help me reach the next kill faster?”
-The timer means your build needs to solve three problems at once: fast clears, smooth movement between targets, and recovery when the room gets ugly.
+Stop asking “Is this safe?” and start asking “Does this get me to the next kill faster?”
+A good build solves three problems at once: fast clears, smooth movement between targets, and recovery when a room gets ugly.

-• Fast clear speed: You want burst damage or reliable DPS that removes enemies immediately, not chip damage that looks efficient on paper but leaves targets alive.
+• Fast clear speed: burst damage or reliable DPS that removes enemies immediately, not chip damage that leaves targets alive.

-• Low downtime: Long reloads, clunky weapon swaps, or overly cautious peeking can waste more time than a missed shot.
+• Low downtime: long reloads, clunky swaps, and overly cautious peeking waste more time than a missed shot.

-• Momentum recovery: The best perks help you survive mistakes without forcing you to slow down.
-Armor on kill, health on cleanup, magazine extensions, and movement boosts are better than passive stats that only matter after you have already lost control.
+• Momentum recovery: perks that let you survive a mistake without slowing down — armor on kill, health on cleanup, magazine extensions, movement boosts — beat passive stats that only matter after you have already lost control.

 Best all-purpose build: aggressive close-range control

-The most consistent build for mixed runs is an aggressive close-range setup: a weapon that can one-shot or near one-shot common enemies up close, paired with upgrades that let you immediately reposition and continue the chain.
-In practice, that usually means favoring a shotgun, a high-damage automatic, or any weapon variant that deletes enemies without needing perfect precision.
+The most consistent build for mixed runs is an aggressive close-range setup: a weapon that can one-shot or near one-shot common enemies up close, paired with upgrades that let you reposition and keep the chain going.
+In practice that means favoring a shotgun, a high-damage automatic, or any weapon that deletes enemies without demanding perfect precision.

-• Primary weapon priority: Shotguns or high-DPS automatics that can clear a target the moment you commit to a push.
+• Primary weapon priority: shotguns or high-DPS automatics that clear a target the moment you push.

-• Secondary function: Something that covers bad angles, clustered enemies, or a quick finish when the room is half-cleared.
+• Backup function: something that covers bad angles, clustered enemies, or a quick finish when the room is half-cleared.

 • Top perk categories: movement speed, reload speed, ammo or magazine support, armor or health on kill, and anything that rewards chaining eliminations.

-• Best room plan: enter fast, remove the closest threat immediately, then path through weaker enemies to keep the timer stable before turning toward the elite.
+• Room plan: enter fast, remove the closest threat, path through weaker enemies to keep tempo, then turn toward the elite.

-Why this works is simple: close-range burst builds remove decision-making lag.
-You are not stopping to line up elaborate shots or backing away to preserve HP.
-You are converting momentum into survival.
+Close-range burst removes decision-making lag.
+You are not stopping to line up elaborate shots or backing off to preserve HP — you are converting momentum into survival.
 When a room spawns one dangerous enemy plus several easy kills, take the easy kills first if they are in your path.
-Those weaker targets are not distractions; they are your timer bank.
+Those weaker targets are not distractions; they are your tempo bank.

 Best beginner-safe build: mobility first, defense second

-If you are still learning room pacing, the safest build is not a tank build.
-It is a mobility-first build with one layer of forgiveness.
-New players usually lose runs because they stop moving after taking a hit, or because they choose too many survival perks and end up unable to clear rooms fast enough.
-The better answer is one defensive pick for every two tempo picks.
+If you are still learning room pacing, the safest build is not a tank build — it is a mobility-first build with one layer of forgiveness.
+New players usually lose runs because they stop moving after a hit, or because they stack survival perks and can no longer clear rooms fast enough.
+Aim for one defensive pick per two tempo picks.

 • Take first: movement speed, dash or traversal support, fast reloads, easy-to-control weapons.

-• Take after that: one sustain perk such as armor gain, health gain, or any effect that stabilizes you after an aggressive entry.
+• Take after that: one sustain perk — armor gain, health gain, or any effect that stabilizes you after an aggressive entry.

 • Avoid early: upgrades that only raise max survivability without improving room speed.

-This kind of build teaches the right habits.
-You learn to keep sliding, strafing, and snapping to the next target instead of trying to turn every fight into a bunker defense.
-When you get clipped, the sustain perk gives you a way to recover while still playing forward.
-That is much stronger than stacking two or three slow defensive bonuses and watching the timer drain while you survive less efficiently.
+This build teaches the right habits.
+You learn to keep sliding, strafing, and snapping to the next target instead of turning every fight into a bunker defense.
+When you get clipped, the sustain perk lets you recover while still playing forward — far stronger than stacking slow defensive bonuses and watching your tempo drain while you survive less efficiently.
+If you want a target to build toward, the S-Rank and 100% achievements guide shows which clears these fast builds are aiming at.

 FinalBoss // Gear